-Core Mission Committees: Action, Civic Education and Voter Service.
+Core Mission Committees: Action, Community Education, Member Education, and Voter Service.

-These committees carry out the work of the League to educate the public about elections and policy issues and to advocate for better communities.
+These committees carry out the work of the League to educate our members and the public about elections and policy issues, and to advocate for better communities.

 - Plan with others or help host monthly public panel presentations on policy topics.
 These meetings often are held on the 2nd Tues. evening of the month.
 Committee members help plan the agenda and contact expert panelists for these monthly public presentations.
 They may also prepare information about experts for the League moderator.
 Sometimes they write newsletter articles and publicity about these events.

-- The Civic Education Committee also helps organize special meetings.
-These are special public or member events.
+- The Community Education Committee also may help organize special public events.
 The committee members select a venue, order food, invite a speaker or speakers, and host the event.
-In 2021-2022, these special events are the Fall Civic Education Program; Winter Program Planning, Media Luncheon, and Spring Local Convention.

 Members gather in the League name, around an area of interest for learning and collaboration, prospective study, or future advocacy.
 Open to all members.
 There are three 2021-22 Interest Groups.

 - Housing (Donna Cohen).
 To explore how to keep people in their homes; alternatives to houselessness; affordable housing for seniors; and accountability in city and metro housing bonds.

 - Justice (James Ofsink).
 To learn about and recommend advocacy for a fair criminal justice system including policing, sentencing, discrimination, parole, punishment and reintegration into the community.